-We used 2 different emission inventories, which largely differ in the horizontal resolution.
-The Pan-European Carbonaceous aerosol inventory for EC (Visschedijk and Denier van der Gon, 2008), which was developed in the framework of the EUCAARI (European Integrated project on Aerosol Cloud Climate and Air Quality interactions) project (Kulmala et al., 2011) for the year 2005 and is 325originally available on a $1/8^{\circ} \times 1/16^{\circ}$ longitude- latitude grid, corresponding to a resolution of around 7 km.
-For mapping the emissions on the model domains, it was assumed that they are equally distributed over all days of the year and applying only a diurnal variation.
-The assumed diurnal variation has 2 maxima.
-The first maximum is around 7 am and the second maximum is around 5 pm.
-The lowest emissions are around 2 am.
-The second inventory was developed in the Arctic Research of the Composition of the Troposphere from Aircraft and Satellites project (ARCTAS) and is available on a $1^{\circ} \times 1^{\circ}$ grid for the year 2008.
-EC emissions from EUCAARI are shown in Figure 2.
-Because of the higher spatial resolution of the EUCAARI inventory, these EC emissions were mainly used in the present study.
-The EUCAARI inventory provides EC emissions but as EC and absorption related BC are highly correlated (Nordmann et al., 2013), we use the EUCAARI EC inventory as the best approximation of BC emissions.
+- oped in the Arctic Research of the Composition of the Troposphere from Aircraft and Satellites project (ARCTAS) and is available on a 1° × 1° grid for the year 2008.
+BC emissions from EUCAARI are shown in Fig. 2.
+Because of the higher spatial resolution of the EUCAARI inventory, these BC emissions were mainly used in the present study.
+The EUCAARI inventory provides EC emissions but as EC and absorption related BC - are highly correlated (Nordmann et al., 2013), we use the EUCAARI EC inventory as the best approximation of BC emissions.
 Uncertainties in the emissions data will be explored further in the paper.

-We also compared the EUCAARI emissions to the Lamarque et al. (2010) data, which was taken from http://www.iiasa.ac.at/web-apps/tnt/RcpDb for the year 2005.
-In this inventory, the BC emissions were derived from Bond et al. (2007) and Junker and Liousse (2008).
-In Table S1, country specific total emission numbers are shown for the EUCAARI and the Lamarque et al. (2010) inventory.
-This comparison indicates that the EUCAARI emissions are around 30% higher in eastern European countries Poland, Czech Republic and Belarus.
-Other emissions over Europe such as total PM, SO2, NOx, CO, NH3 and NH4 are used for the original $0.5^{\circ} \times 0.5^{\circ}$ grid and are taken from the European Monitoring and Evaluation Programme (EMEP).
+Other emissions over Europe such as total PM, SO2, NOx, CO, NH3 and NH4 are used for the original $0.5^{\circ} \times 0.5^{\circ}$ grid and are taken from the European Monitoring and

+Evaluation Programme (EMEP).
 The emissions of volatile organic compounds (VOC) are given as total emissions from EMEP and were partitioned to compounds used in CBMZ chemical mechanism of WRF-Chem.

 Biogenic emissions are taken from the model of emissions of gases and aerosols from nature (MEGAN) (Guenther et al., 2006).
+The Quick Fire Emission Dataset (QFED) biomass burning emissions were used in this study, in which the radiative

-The Quick Fire Emission Dataset (QFED) biomass burning emissions were used in this study, in which the radiative power and location of fires is derived from the moderate resolution imaging spectroradiometer (MODIS) active fire product and combined with a vegetation classification dataset (Darmenov and da Silva, 2013).
+(QFED) biomass burning emissions were used in this study, in which the radiative power and location of fires is derived from the moderate resolution imaging spectroradiometer (MODIS) active fire product and combined with a vegetation classification dataset (Darmenov and da Silva, 2013).
 The Finn utility (Wiedinmyer et al., 2011) was used to map the fire product to the model domains.